vdelia/vdelia.github.io/_drafts/clojure_intro.md

 to ask for a [REPL][repl].

-The first time you run it, it will take some time, because it has to download everything, including Clojure jar itself.
+The first time you run it, it will take some time, because it has to download everything, including the Clojure jar.
 You should get something like

 {% highlight bash %}